List of Disney's Beauty and the Beast characters: Maurice

 Maurice is the village inventor and Belle's father.
 However, most of the villagers think he is insane for crafting devices believed ridiculous and impossible to construct in reality.

-During the beginning of the movie, he is working on a machine that automatically chops up firewood.
+During the beginning of the film, he is working on a machine that automatically chops up firewood.
 Once it is successfully working, he leaves for the County Fair to display his invention.
 However, he is unable to make it to the fair due to getting lost in the woods.
 After going down a path that results in the loss of his horse and cart, and being attacked and nearly killed by a pack of rabid wolves, he winds up at the gate of a dark castle.
 When he enters the castle to stay for the night, he ends up being locked up by the Beast, the castle's master.

 Belle learns of what happened and goes to the castle, attempting to release her father.
 She then tries to convince the Beast to release him from the castle.
 She succeeds in convincing the Beast to release him, under the condition that she is to take her father's place, to Maurice's protests.
 Maurice is forcibly taken back to the village.

 Upon returning to the village, Maurice tries to seek the villagers' help in trying to rescue Belle, but they don't believe him, and they consequently throw him out of the tavern.

 Determined to not give up on Belle, he decides to return to the castle alone.
 However, it doesn't take long before he succumbs to an unknown illness due to the cold weather.
 Luckily, Belle discovers that her father is in trouble via the Beast's Magic Mirror and is released by the Beast so she can save him.
 Shortly after arriving back home, Le Fou has alerted the villagers of their return.
 Shortly thereafter, Monsieur D'Arque, the keeper of the Maison de Lunes Insane Asylum, and the other villagers come to take Maurice to the insane asylum in an intricate plan to blackmail Belle into marrying Gaston.
 Belle reveals that Maurice's rants are true and that the Beast does exist.
 Both she and Maurice are locked up by Gaston in the cellar, to stop them from interfering with Gaston's goal to kill the Beast.
 Chip has managed to stow away in Belle's satchel and uses the automated firewood cutter to destroy the door to the cellar.
 Maurice and Belle leave for the castle to stop Gaston from killing the Beast.
 He is last seen in the ballroom standing by Mrs. Potts as he happily watches Belle and the Beast (who is now transformed back into a handsome prince) dance while he laughs at Chip's question to his mother whether he still has to 'stay in the cupboard'.